Profile image

 Kaylea can host up to 3 pets per night

-It is important for me to know ahead of time if a dog has any history of aggression, biting, resource guarding, excessive reactivity, or destructive behavior, including chewing or damage to furniture or belongings.
+Transparency is extremely important to me.
+I intentionally accept only a small number of dogs at a time so I can provide each one with individualized attention in a safe, calm, and structured environment.
+To make sure every dog is a good fit for my home, Bennie, and the other dogs in my care, I’ll send a short questionnaire after you submit a booking request.
+I simply ask that all answers are honest and complete.
+Not every dog will be the right fit, and that’s okay—my goal is to ensure a safe and positive experience for everyone.
+It is important for me to know ahead of time if your dog has any history of aggression, biting, resource guarding, excessive reactivity, or destructive behavior, including chewing or damaging furniture or belongings.
 I also need to be aware of any past issues with house training, including accidents indoors, marking, or difficulty adjusting to new environments.
-Please let me know if your dog has any separation anxiety, difficulty being left alone, or a tendency to bark excessively when left or when hearing normal household or outdoor noises.
+Please let me know if your dog has any separation anxiety, difficulty being left alone, or a tendency to bark excessively when left alone or in response to normal household or outdoor noises.
 Dogs that struggle to settle in a home environment or are highly reactive to people, sounds, or movement outside may not be a good fit.
 I also need to know if your dog has any history of escaping, fence climbing, or attempting to run off, as safety and containment are very important here.
-Any medical conditions, sensitivities, or behavioral triggers are also helpful to share so I can provide the safest and most appropriate care possible.
-My goal is always to provide a calm, structured, and safe environment, and the more I know ahead of time, the better I can ensure a good fit for everyone involved.
+Please also share any medical conditions, medications, allergies, sensitivities, or behavioral triggers that may help me provide the safest and most appropriate care possible.
+My goal is always to provide a calm, structured, and safe environment.
+The more I know ahead of time, the better I can determine whether my home is the right fit and ensure every dog in my care is set up for success.

 Each sitter joining Rover needs to pass a background check.
 And by booking on Rover, you can get photo & message updates, 24/7 support, and reimbursement for eligible vet care.